 Most linear actuators are constructed of aluminum, such as Parker's P1F-S series, which is suitable for a large number of applications.

 However, if you’re operating in a challenging environment or one that requires washing down such as food processing and packaging, then you may require one constructed of stainless steel to prevent contaminants caused by corrosion, such as Parker's P1S series.

 In such environments, you should also consider specifying a linear actuator with excellent sealing technology to prevent contaminants from entering the cylinder.

 Some offer wiper and metallic scraper options that will remove external debris and adherents from the piston rod.

 Enhanced surface treatments, such as powder coatings and anodizing of the two typical pneumatic cylinder materials (aluminum and steel) can also protect against contamination in caustic washdown environments.

 Linear actuators can be specified in a variety of different bore and stroke lengths giving a range of speeds and forces so you can achieve the required movement.

-- How far does it need to travel, how much stroke do you need?
+How far does it need to travel, how many strokes do you need?